We are choosing a new and courageous path to make the world a better place for our girls

 Years 7-9

 Learning how to connect and communicate kindly and wisely with family and friends is an important part of growing up.
-The Wise Phone at this stage offers a tool for group chats and access to emails, Teams and music streaming while still locking out social media apps, which can expose young people to harmful and inappropriate content.
+At this stage, the wiser mobile phone choice for students offers a tool for group chats and access to emails, Teams and music streaming while still delaying access to social media apps, which can expose young people to harmful and inappropriate content.

 New features include: